EPFL-ENAC/WaterAgeNeutralHabitats/README.md

 ## Data preprocessing

-Raw Data is expected in `raw_data` folder at the root of this folder.
+Raw Data is expected in `data/raw` folder at the root of this folder.
 It is processed to files ready to be used by frontend with the 2 following commands :

 ```bash
 make preprocessing_build